New South Wales cricket team

-The New South Wales men's cricket team (formerly named NSW Blues) are an Australian men's professional first class cricket team based in Sydney, New South Wales.
-The team competes in the Australian first class cricket competition known as the Sheffield Shield and the limited overs Marsh One-Day Cup.
+The New South Wales cricket team (formerly nicknamed NSW Blues) are an Australian men's professional first class cricket team based in the Australian state of New South Wales.
+The team competes in the Australian first class cricket competition known as the Sheffield Shield and the limited overs One-Day Cup.
 The team previously played in the now defunct Twenty20, Big Bash, which has since been replaced by the Big Bash League since the 2011–12 season.
 New South Wales were the inaugural winners of the Champions League Twenty20.

 They are the most successful domestic cricket side in Australia having won the First-class competition 47 times.
-In addition, they have also won the Australian domestic limited-overs cricket tournament cup 11 times.
+In addition, they have also won the Australian domestic limited-overs cricket tournament cup 12 times.
 They occasionally play first-class matches against touring International sides.
 New South Wales have played teams representing nine of the twelve test playing nations.
-Besides its domestic successes, the state is also known for producing some of the finest Australian cricketers to have graced the game.
+Besides its domestic successes, the state is also known for producing some of Australia's finest cricketers.

 Colours and badge

 The primary club colour of New South Wales is sky blue, which represents the state colour of New South Wales.
-The secondary club colour is dark blue, with additional contrasting colour of white.
+The secondary club colour is dark blue, with additional contrasting colours of white and red.

-Shirt sponsors and manufacturers

-Squad

-Players with international caps are listed in bold.

-The squad for the 2022/23 season is as follows:

 Notable players

-The following is a list of notable players who have represented Australia in Test Matches.
+The following is a list of players who have represented Australia in Test Matches.